 While my education was non-technical by choice, this was not the case for my family; my father has been a Software Engineer for longer than I've been alive, and I have a Web Developer and a Data Scientist as younger brothers.
 Of the two of them, the Web Developer lives and works in Vancouver and has a lot of experience with graduates and Educators in a number of different bootcamp-style programs in the city.
 I asked him for advice on where to enroll, and he recommended BrainStation as the best in the field.

 I was in a period of career transition, looking for something with more creativity and challenge than my roles in administration, and more financial security than running a rural craft beer bar.
 I had already had a taste of Web Development from taking an introductory class, and I was encouraged by my more experienced tech industry family members to take the plunge.

 How would you describe your learning experience at BrainStation?

 It was an intense three months, I often felt like my brain was whirring far too fast for my body to keep up, but I can't believe how quickly I progressed and how confident I feel in my abilities now.
 Not only have I built a strong foundation of knowledge in the field, but I've also learned how to keep teaching myself, how to continue to progress and adapt to an ever-changing industry.

-What was the highlight of the Diploma program?
+What was the highlight of the bootcamp?